mohsine92/mohsine92/README.md

-<h1 align="center">Hi !
-I'm Mohsine Essat 👋🏼 </h1>
+<h3 align="start">Hi👋🏼 </h3>

-<p>Hi !
-My name is Mohsine, and I am a computer science student at CESI School of Engineering.
+<p> My name is Mohsine, and I am a computer science student at CESI Engineering School.
  I am passionate about applying computer science to scientific research and building real-world projects that solve meaningful problems.
-My interests include systems engineering, cybersecurity, and AI — but above all, I enjoy exploring how technology can create a positive impact.
+ I enjoy exploring how technology can create a positive impact.
 My goal is to become an engineer and contribute to building technologies that truly make a difference.

-I value curiosity and believe that innovation is universal, thriving through openness, collaboration, and the exchange of ideas.
-I genuinely enjoy connecting and talking with people from diverse backgrounds, so please feel free to reach out via email or LinkedIn.
 </p>

-## Technologies 💻 :
+<h3>Technologies 💻 :</h3>
 <h4>Languages</h4>

 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)